Picking the right accounting system for your business is the single most important step you’ll have to make in accounting.

 Creating invoices is one of those menial tasks that every business has to carry out.
-Before, people used to make invoices using Excel, Word, or even by hand.
+Before, people used to make invoices using Excel, create them in Word, or even make them by hand.
 And the result was usually a badly formatted invoice, which would probably take several minutes to create.

 With cloud-based accounting software, you can create a beautiful invoice using one of the premade professional templates in a matter of seconds.